FelixOchieng/FelixOchieng/README.md

 - 👋 Hi, I’m Felix Ochieng Oduor
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently doing projects in laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me